KonstantinGolovahin/Console-Finances/README.md

 ## Description

 This website was created for boot camp as a challange 4 for WC 11/12/2022.
-It is required to create a code for analyzing the financial records of a company.
+It is required to create a code for analyzing some financial records of a company.
 Please see below a list of requirements to match.

 ## Grading Requirements